 5. Standard vs. Compound vs. Sliding Miter Saws

 There are many different types and sizes of miter saws that you can purchase.
-But, let’s break them down by two major classifications:
+But, let’s break them down into three major classifications:

 In any event, each of these types of miter saws comes in varying sizes (there are a serious amount of options on the market).
-So, you may want to do some research on what saws can accommodate the materials you are used to using in your own shop before purchasing one.
+Be sure to do research on what saws can accommodate the materials you are used to using in your own shop before purchasing one.

 In my shop, I chose to go with all of the bells and whistles and recently got my hands on a 12″ Dual-Bevel Sliding Compound Miter Saw (it sounds super fancy but this means it can cut miter cuts, bevel cuts, and also can slide forward to accommodate cutting pieces that are wider than my blade).